hansontram/ecom-website/README.md

 ##### 3. Open in browser:

 - Then open index.html in your browser or run live server extension to view the website

+### Lessons learned
+- Working with different input types
+- Implementing html tables
+- More practice with flexbox
+- Creating a responsive website using media queries